akashoutlook/kochikame/README.md

 ## 🧠 About Subtitles

 All subtitle files in this archive were generated using [**OpenAI Whisper**](https://openai.com/research/whisper), a state-of-the-art automatic speech recognition (ASR) system.
 These subtitles are machine-generated and may contain minor inaccuracies.
 Contributions to improve accuracy are welcome!

+## Originals

+Inside the "**originals**" folder there is a torrent file to download the episodes.
+Also the all subtitles files for them.